CSSUoB/TeX-Bot-Py-V2/README.md

 ### Activating The Poetry Environment

-In order to use the installed dependencies, the environment they were installed within must be activated.
+To use the installed dependencies, the environment they were installed within must be activated.
 The easiest way to do this (as described by [Poetry's guide](https://python-poetry.org/docs/basic-usage/#activating-the-virtual-environment)) is with the below command: